shebpamm/dots/README.md

 # dots
 Collection of my personal dotfiles.
-Also acts as a backup in case of an data loss.
+Also acts as a backup in case of data loss.

+craptop is my school laptop.